connorblask/MIPS-Single-Cycle-Processor/README.md

 3. Open PHSingleCycleCPU.jls in jls

 ## How to Test
-1. Navigate your current directory to the "Tests" folder
+1. Navigate your current directory to the "Tests" folder in this repo
 2. Use:<br/>
 ```
 ./CPUTest SingleCycleCPU.jls [assembly file]